f-ui

 createForm(options?) — wraps @formily/core createForm; accepts the full IFormProps (initialValues, effects, validateFirst, …).

-Built-in format messages (e.g. kind="email") follow the app locale when <Form> mounts under the Paraglide tree — Form syncs Formily's validator language on locale change. f-ui-owned kind messages (phone E.164) use Paraglide key form_validation_phone_e164; wire your own copy with configureFormValidatorMessages if you do not use Paraglide.
+Built-in format messages (e.g. kind="email") follow the app locale when <Form> mounts under the Paraglide tree — Form syncs Formily's validator language on locale change. f-ui-owned kind messages (phone E.164) use Paraglide key form_validation_phone_e164; required empty uses form_validation_required ({label} is required).
+Wire your own copy with configureFormValidatorMessages if you do not use Paraglide.
 Custom validator callbacks own their own i18n.

 SchemaField / schemaComponents — JSON Schema renderer with the built-in x-component registry.
 Extend with custom components via createSchemaField({ components: { ...schemaComponents, MyControl } }).